 There are four different kinds of packages that can be deployed to the enrolled devices using RealmJoin.
 It is recommended to use the most generic package types (craft and Chocolatey) if possible.

-Basically, a craft package is just a container to transfer a batch or powershell script and related files to a device.
-Typical examples would be to set system or user based settings in the registry, prepare files with user specific details like Outlook signatures or Office templates or to install drivers.
+A craft package is just a container to transfer a batch or PowerShell script and related files to a device.
+Typical examples would be to set system or user-based settings in the registry, prepare files with user specific details like Outlook signatures or Office templates or to install drivers.

 powershell.exe -NoProfile -NonInteractive -ExecutionPolicy Bypass -File "rj_install.ps1" arg1 arg2

 If batch is used, the primary batch script will be executed by calling:

 It is important to know that craft packages can run in user or system context, which can be specified during the package crafting process.
 Packages that are run in user mode are installed using the current user without administrative rights, even if the user is a local administrator on the device.
 Packages that are run in the system mode use the SYSTEM account on the device.

 Chocolatey packages are created with the Chocolatey engine, which is using the NuGet infrastructure.

 NuGet is an open-source package manager to enable developers to create, share and use libraries and packages within the .NET framework.
 NuGet provides the tools and services to create, host, and consume packages for the .NET framework.
 In addition to providing over 80.000 of publicly-available packages, NuGet allows developers to host packages privately in their favorite environment.
 The available hosting options are listed here NuGet packages hosting.
 Independent from the method, the NuGet hosted packages are made available to the consumers.
 For more detailed documentation of NuGet see the Microsoft NuGet documentation and https://www.nuget.org/ for available packages.